a-p-f/SimpleModal/README.md

 ## Other Features of Note

-### `autofocus` Support
-In child windows, elements with `autofocus` attribute will be focused automatically on every load.

-Note - for x-origin children, this requires that the child document also loads SimpleModal.js).

 ### "Smart Background"
 If you open a same-origin document in a modal layer, and there is no `background-color` on the `<html>` element (or if it is transparent), then we'll automatically add a solid white background behind it.